 Addressing accountability issues starts with leadership.
 My favorite definition of leadership comes from Ken Blanchard: "Leadership is an influence process.
-When you are a leader you work with people to accomplish their goals and the goals of the organization."
-(Situational Leadership II, p.
+It is about working with people to accomplish their goals and the goals of the organization."
+(Situational Leadership® II, p.
 2.2) How would the conversation change if we saw the problem of unattained goals as a leadership issue rather than an accountability issue?
 I heard a quote recently stating that "accountability is a flashlight, not a bat."